 This page has been created a landing spot for:

 Extension on AGMs - Service Alberta has announced that businesses and nonprofits can postpone their AGM for a period of 3+ months, effective immediately and running until end of June.
-Check out ECVO for more info.
-(March 19, 2020).
+Check out ECVO for more info, including how to host a virtual AGM.

 Tax Deferrals & Relief - Corporate income tax balances/installments deferred until August 31, 2020; Education property tax deferrals will be frozen at last year's levels and deferred for 6 months; WCB premium and utility payment deferral.
 More here.

-Premier’s Council on Charities and Civil Society announced (March 21, 2020)
+Premier’s Council on Charities and Civil Society announced.